-Wind Symphony is an advanced wind, brass, and percussion ensemble designed for performance of advanced band literature.
-Opportunities may be provided for students to participate in contests sanctioned by the Ohio Music Educators Association.
-This ensemble is for woodwind and brass sections only.
+This group is designed for the performance of advanced band literature.
+This class is designed for brass, woodwind, and percussion students dedicated to practicing and performing on their instrument.
+Opportunities for students include participation in contests sanctioned by Music for All and the Ohio Music Education Association.
 This is a year-long course; performance participation outside of school hours is mandatory.
+This class offers an honors option for students to receive honors credit.

-Prerequisite: Audition or placement by Director Year: 9th, 10th, 11th, 12th Credit: 1 credit Term: 2 semesters
+Prerequisite: Audition or placement by Director Credit: 1 credit Year: 9 th , 10 th , 11 th , 12 th Term: 2 semesters